haoyehaoye/website/docs/concepts/services-networking/service.md

 **Note:** ipvs mode assumed IPVS kernel modules are installed on the node before running kube-proxy.
-When kube-proxy starts with ipvs proxy mode, kube-proxy would validate if IPVS modules are installed on the node, if it's not installed kube-proxy will fall back to iptables proxy mode.
+When kube-proxy starts with ipvs proxy mode, kube-proxy would validate if IPVS modules are installed on the node, <span style="color:red"> if it's not installed kube-proxy will fall back to iptables proxy mode. <span>

 ![Services overview diagram for ipvs proxy](/images/docs/services-ipvs-overview.svg)

 In any of proxy model, any traffic bound for the Service’s IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or Services or Pods.
 Client-IP based session affinity can be selected by setting service.spec.sessionAffinity to "ClientIP" (the default is "None"), and you can set the max session sticky time by setting the field service.spec.sessionAffinityConfig.clientIP.timeoutSeconds if you have already set service.spec.sessionAffinity to "ClientIP" (the default is “10800”).

 ## Multi-Port Services

 Many `Services` need to expose more than one port.
-For this case, Kubernetes supports multiple port definitions on a `Service` object.
-When using multiple ports you must give all of your ports names, so that endpoints can be disambiguated.
-For example:
+For this case, Kubernetes supports multiple port definitions on a `Service` object. <span style="color:red"> When using multiple ports you must give all of your ports names, so that endpoints can be disambiguated.  <span> For example:

 ```yaml
 kind: Service